 The first and most important thing to do before filing a storage lien against a servicemember is to verify military status.
 You must know before proceeding if the defendant is on active duty.
 If they are not, you are free to proceed normally.
 If they are, you must follow a different path.

 Either way, you must bring proof to court that you have checked the plaintiff’s military status.

 The Servicemembers Civil Relief Act Centralized Verification Service can help you with this military status check, even if you don’t have your client’s Social Security number.
 We will provide you with the proper documentation you need to move forward with your case.

 The SCRA says lienholders may not attempt to foreclose on or otherwise enforce the lien as long as the servicemember is on active duty and for 90 days thereafter without first obtaining a court order.

-It is important to check military status before going to court, as the case cannot otherwise proceed.
-Once the servicemember’s active military status is determined, the court must decide whether or not to pursue a stay of proceedings.
-If it determines that the servicemember’s ability to comply with the obligations for which you are pursuing him or her is not materially affected by his or her military status, you will be free to pursue the lien normally.
+The court must then decide whether to pursue a stay of proceedings.
+If the court determines that the servicemember’s ability to pay the money they owe you is not materially affected by their military status, you will be free to pursue the lien normally.
 If it is determined that the servicemember’s active military status does have a material effect, one of two things will occur.

-- The court may decide to enact a stay of proceedings for a period that it deems fit, based on what “justice and equity require.”
-After this period, you will be free to pursue the lien if repayment is not received.
+- The court may decide to enact a stay of proceedings.
+After this period, you will be free to pursue the storage lien if you don’t receive payment.

-Should you fail to comply with the provisions set out in the SCRA, the penalties can be severe.
-For knowingly taking action contrary to the act, a person can be charged with a misdemeanor offense, resulting in a fine as provisioned under title 18 of the United States Code, imprisoned for up to one year or both.
-This comes in addition to other remedies, meaning that you can still be forced to pay consequential or punitive damages.
+Should you fail to comply with the SCRA, the penalties can be severe.
+You can face misdemeanor charges resulting in a fine, imprisonment or both.
+This comes in addition to other remedies, such as having to pay consequential or punitive damages.